Category: N

 • 2007, Chris Thile formed a bluegrass band called the Tensions Mountain Boys, which later became the Punch Brothers.

 • Since the band breakup: Sara and Sean Watkins have been performing and recording as a duo, as solo artists, as The Watkins Family Hour and The Fiction Family.
 Sara has appeared on, and guest-hosted Garrison Keillor’s A Prairie Home Companion radio broadcast.
 She is also a member of I’m With Her (with Aoife O’Donovan and Sarah Jarosz).
-Chris has recorded solo projects as well as with the Punch Brothers and became full-time host of NPR’s A Prairie Home Companion (now called Live from Here with Chris Thile).
+Chris has recorded solo projects as well as with the Punch Brothers and became full-time host of NPR’s A Prairie Home Companion (later called Live from Here with Chris Thile).

 • 2014, Nickel Creek reunited to record A Dotted Line album and to tour in support of it, celebrating their 25th anniversary as a band.